Lymah123/100-days-of-code/README.md

 # 100-days-of-code
-This is repository is for documenting the #100DaysOfCode I began on today 25thOfNovember2024
+This repository is for documenting the #100DaysOfCode I began on 25thOfNovember2024